irgiys/health-facilities/README.md

 # Health Facilities

 ## Overview
 The **Health Facilities** repository is a web-based application built to manage and visualize health facility data.
 This project provides a robust platform for tracking and analyzing healthcare facilities, including their locations.
 It is developed using **PHP Laravel** with **Filament** for an efficient admin panel, offering a seamless and modern user experience.
-Additionally, the application includes a RESTful API to enable integration with external systems, allowing developers to programmatically access and manage health facility.
+Additionally, the application includes a RESTful API to enable integration with external systems, allowing developers to programmatically access and manage health facility using rupadana plugin.

 ## Installation
 To set up the project locally, follow these steps: